keep-starknet-strange/satoru/book/src/smart-contracts-architecture/deposit-module.md

 The `DepositVault` contract provides functions to initialize the contract, transfer tokens out of the contract, and record a token transfer into the contract.

-## Imports

-The module imports several libraries and modules to facilitate its functionalities, including the `starknet` library for basic StarkNet functionalities, and other local Satoru modules for specific utilities.

 ## Usage Example

 ```cairo